Royal Caribbean Didn't Move Slowly After Your Injury. Neither Should You.

 Can I sue for injuries during a shore excursion?

-Potential liability may depend on the relationship between the cruise line and the excursion operator, as well as the facts of the incident.
+Potential liability may depend on the relationship between the cruise line and the excursion operator, as well as the specific facts of the incident.

 What if I was injured in international waters?